cortex-js/compute-engine/src/docs/guide-expressions.md

 resulting expressions are **Boxed Expressions**.

 Boxed Expressions improve performance by implementing caching to avoid repetitive calculations.
+They also ensure that expressions are valid and in a standard format.

-Unlike the plain data types used by JSON, Boxed Expressions allow an IDE, such as VSCode Studio, to provide suitable hints in the editor, and to check that the correct functions and properties are used, particularly when using TypeScript.
+Unlike the plain data types used by JSON, Boxed Expressions allow an IDE, such as VSCode Studio, to provide suitable hints in the editor regarding which methods and properties are available for a given expression.

 Boxed Expression can be created from a LaTeX string or from a raw MathJSON expression.